piles of bitcoins

 KNC – Kyber Network

-Kyber is an Ethereum-based decentralized exchange that focuses on aggregating liquidity and facilitating instant swaps for ether and ERC-20 tokens.
+Kyber is an Ethereum-based decentralized exchange that focuses on aggregating liquidity and facilitating swaps for ether and ERC-20 tokens.

 Other common crypto abbreviations